Innmind/documentation/docs/index.md

 By following the links at the bottom of each page you'll progressively learn your way through Innmind.
 While the [Philosophy](philosophy/index.md) section is an important part you can skip to the [Getting started](getting-started/index.md) section if you want to feel what it's like to code with Innmind.

+If you've seen modern Java, C#, Rust, Swift and co you should find the Innmind code very familiar.

 ??? example "Sneak peek"
     The code below shows how the declarative nature of Innmind abstracts away the complexity.